UOA-Heart-Mechanics-Research/biv-me/README.md

 python compute_global_circumferential_strain.py -mdir ../../../example/fitted-models -p 1 -o example_strains -ed 0
 ```

-This will process the biventricular models in the `../../../example/fitted-models` directory, compute the global circumferential strain with a precision of 1 decimal place, and save the results in the `example_strains` directory.
+This will process the biv-me models in the `../../../example/fitted-models` directory, compute the global circumferential strain with a precision of 1 decimal place, and save the results in the `example_strains` directory.
 The GCS will be saved in the `global_circumferential_strain.csv.csv` file.
 The first frame will be used as ED.

 **Sample Output** <br>
 The output file will look like this: